HOUNDmx/octo-model-planning/abap/docs/02-development.md

 ## Pushing and Pulling code

-[Push your changes](#pushing-and-pulling-code) to the repository, following your product team's PR process, to get continuous integration feedback and surface your work.
+[Push your changes](#pushing-and-pulling-code) to the repository, following your team's PR process, to get continuous integration feedback and surface your work.

 If you have no PR process, suggest to open pull requests in draft mode as early as possible in the development phase, so your team can see the direction of your work and provide feedback on it as well.